How to Apply – International Students

 |IELTS||6.5 or higher|

 If you had schooling in a country other than the U.S. or Canada (except Quebec), you must have your academic record evaluated to certify that coursework completed (and academic degrees earned) are the equivalent to that offered in the United States at a regionally accredited institution.
 A full course-by-course evaluation must be completed by an approved evaluation agency.
 The evaluation summary provided directly by the agency will serve as your official transcript, and indicate the number of units and/or degree(s) you have earned.
 It is not necessary for you to provide an original copy of your academic record to our office.
-Antioch University Santa Barbara recommends the use of World Education Services, a not-for-profit organization specializing in foreign credential evaluation.
+Antioch University Santa Barbara recommends the use of Academic Credentials Evaluation Institute, Inc. (ACEI), an organization specializing in foreign credential evaluation and a recognized member of the Association of International Credential Evaluators (AICE).
 For a list of other approved agencies, please contact the Office of Admissions.
 Note: For the BA program, AUSB guarantees 30 semester units (45 quarter units) of lower-division transfer credit for applicants who completed upper-secondary/gymnasium in Norway, Sweden, Denmark, or the Netherlands.
 Evaluation by an agency is not required.
 Instead, applicants must provide an official transcript in English, from their school to be awarded this credit.
 This official transcript must indicate the graduation date.

 You must submit documentation of your ability to pay the educational and living expenses required for at least one year of your program.
 Please review the Estimated Budget Sheet, then submit the Financial Statement and the required bank documentation.
 The bank documentation should include the following elements: